 Sometimes, a win in court determines that your attorney’s fees will be paid by the opposing party.
 It depends on the type of case.

 Stanley explains, “For example, in a Consumer Protection Act matter, the party found to be at fault can be ordered by the court to pay the prevailing party’s attorneys fees.
 If a lawyer feels the client has a very strong case and it is based on a statute that allows for attorney’s fee, then this is another option.”

-9) Get a personal loan
+Apply for a personal loan

 What’s the best option?

-She says, “If the attorney can’t take the case pro bono (at no charge), she may be able to make recommendations that you can do on your own or refer you to a qualified attorney who is not as expensive or to a free service like Legal Services.”
+“If the attorney can’t take the case pro bono (at no charge), they may be able to make recommendations that you can do on your own or refer you to a qualified attorney who is not as expensive,” Ricci says.

 Remember, not every lawyer is right for every client.
 And not every client is right for every lawyer.
-Hackey says, “Find a lawyer that you are comfortable with.
-You have the power, not the lawyer.
-If the lawyer isn’t flexible, maybe you want to think about finding another.
-Shop around until you find one that you like.
-Do your homework ahead of time and visit their website.”
+“Find a lawyer that you are comfortable with,” Hackey says.
+“If the lawyer isn’t flexible, maybe you want to think about finding another.
+Shop around until you find one that you like.”